noonien/kube-http-proxy/README.md

   - targetPort - Port on which the service listens for connections.
 Defaults to 80.
   - path - Path on which this service is exposed.
 Defaults to "/".
   - webSocket - Enable if the service requires upgrading the HTTP conenction to a WebSocket.
 Defaults to false.
+  - default - Enable if this is the default server.
+Defaults to false.

 **http-proxy-paths:**